More Great Philosophical Essays Course

 - relate the essay ideas to your personal life and contemporary issues

-- further your interest in the philosophical essay through many platforms such as Aeon, which embrace the short form essay as their mode of presentation.
+- further your interest in the philosophical essay, which embrace the short form essay as their mode of presentation.

 Content